edivaldolluisb/ClearVueLogBook/stage0_planning/a_stage_0_planning_problem_identification.md

 [What are aspects that remain a challenge?
 What is difficult to do?
 What could profit from a more customizable approach?]

+- Blog content: Creating engaging and informative content that keeps customers interested and informed.

+- Schedule appointments: Making it easy for customers to schedule consultations with eye care specialists.

 - Virtual Try-On: Allow customers to virtually try on eyeglasses in a realistic and accurate way.

 - Personalization: Offer customization options that meet individual needs, such as frame adjustments, specific lenses, and style.

 - Prescription Integration: Make it easy to upload and manage prescriptions securely and efficiently.

-- Specialized Consulting: Provide access to consultations with eye care specialists in an affordable, online format.

 - Engagement and Loyalty: Keep customers engaged with educational content, promotions, and loyalty programs.